ahmedhanifc/Arduino_CO2_Temp_Analysis/README.md

 # Indoor Air Quality Monitoring System

 This repository showcases a project on developing an **IoT-based indoor air quality monitoring system**.
-The project, completed as part of the **DSAI3204 IoT Application Development** course at **Qatar University**, utilizes an **Arduino MKR1010** to collect environmental data and perform predictive analysis using machine learning.
+The project, completed as part of the **DSAI3204 IoT Application Development** course at **University of Doha for Science and Technology**, utilizes an **Arduino MKR1010** to collect environmental data and perform predictive analysis using machine learning.

 ---